argilla-io/distilabel/docs/sections/how_to_guides/basic/step/global_step.md

 We can define a custom step by creating a new subclass of the [`GlobalStep`][distilabel.steps.GlobalStep] and defining the following:

-- `inputs`: is a property that returns a list of strings with the names of the required input fields or a dictionary in which the keys are the names of the columns and the values are boolean indicating whether the column is required or not.
+- `inputs`: is an attribute that returns a list of strings with the names of the required input fields or a dictionary in which the keys are the names of the columns and the values are boolean indicating whether the column is required or not.

-- `outputs`: is a property that returns a list of strings with the names of the output fields or a dictionary in which the keys are the names of the columns and the values are boolean indicating whether the column is required or not.
+- `outputs`: is an attribute that returns a list of strings with the names of the output fields or a dictionary in which the keys are the names of the columns and the values are boolean indicating whether the column is required or not.

 - `process`: is a method that receives the input data and returns the output data, and it should be a generator, meaning that it should `yield` the output data.